Skip to main content

 Child Tax Credit and other benefits

-You may also be able to claim Child Tax Credit from HM Revenue & Customs (HMRC).
+You may also be able to claim Child Tax Credit from HM Revenue and Customs (HMRC).
 The amount you get will depend on your personal circumstances and income.
 Money you get through the Childcare Grant or Parents' Learning Allowance won’t be counted as income when working out your entitlement to tax credits or other benefits.

 What to do if your circumstances change